elaspic/elaspic/README.md

 It is recommended that you use python 2.7 for this project.
-If your system comes with an earlier version of python, you should download and compile python2.7 binaries from source.
+If your system comes with an earlier version of python, you should download and compile python 2.7 binaries from source.
 Use ``make altinstall`` instead of ``make install`` to prevent any system python binaries from being overwritten.
-Also, you must send the following options to *./configure* in order for the required python packages to work:
+Also, you must specify the following options while running *./configure* in order for the required python packages to work:

     --enable-unicode=ucs4
     --enable-ipv6